rpt09-lotus/paths-service/README.md

   x speed tests
   - performance improvements
     x other
-    - use redis to cache images and gpx files
+    -  cache images
-    - lazyload n recordings at a time, refresh when get to botoom of page x implement sorting method when clicking dropdown x path widget buttons x zoom to map, in interactive mode have a zoom extents thing
+    x lazyload n recordings at a time, refresh when get to botoom of page x implement sorting method when clicking dropdown x path widget buttons
+    x zoom to map, in interactive mode have a zoom extents thing